Protest songs in the United States: Black Lives Matter and police brutality

 Beyoncé continued her support of Black Lives Matter with her song "Freedom".
 The music video contains the mothers of notable African American police victims, Eric Garner, Michael Brown, and Trayvon Martin.
 In the video, the mothers are holding the pictures of their children.
 Beyoncé also had the mothers accompany her to the Video Music Awards in 2016.

-After the death of Michael Brown, J. Cole went to Ferguson, Missouri to speak with the protestors who were outraged by his death.
+After the death of Michael Brown, J. Cole went to Ferguson, Missouri, to speak with the protestors who were outraged by his death.
 In response to the shooting, Cole released "Be, Free".
 Cole wrote that "We become distracted.
 We become numb.
 I became numb.
 But not anymore.
 That coulda been me, easily.
 It could have been my best friend ...
 I made a song.
 This is how we feel."
-The lyrics of the song include "I'm letting' you know / That there ain't no gun they make that can kill my soul / Oh, no." Cole performed "Be, Free" on the David Letterman's late show in 2014.
+The lyrics of the song include "I'm letting' you know / That there ain't no gun they make that can kill my soul / Oh, no." Cole performed "Be, Free" on the Late Show with David Letterman in 2014.

 On November 28, 2014, Richard Rossi was in the news regarding the controversy over the shooting of Michael Brown.
-Rossi wrote and recorded a Protest song expressing his feelings about a grand jury's decision not to charge a white police officer in the death of the unarmed black teen in Ferguson, Missouri.
+Rossi wrote and recorded a protest song expressing his feelings about a grand jury's decision not to charge a white police officer in the death of the unarmed black teen in Ferguson, Missouri.
 "I wrote the song in five minutes as a way to express my emotions about the danger of trigger-happy police," Rossi said.
 "I filmed it on my laptop at my kitchen table and uploaded it to YouTube."
-Rossi uploaded the video on Nov 26, and provided the song's lyrics in the video description.
+Rossi uploaded the video on November 26, and provided the song's lyrics in the video description.
 Here is a sample from the song's beginning, printed in the Los Angeles Daily News: "Down at the courthouse on a Monday afternoon/Justice was thrown right out the window when a young white cop entered the room."